outdoor

 Now to test it out.
 I started with

-Pilates and yoga.
+pilates and yoga.
 The garments moved nicely as I worked through

 the exercises and poses.
 I loved the long sleeves with the thumb-holes